-Before foster cats begin coming into your home, you'll need to think about what you have on hand to care for her.
+Before foster cats begin coming into your home, you'll need to think about what you have on hand to care for them.
 The shelter might provide some or all of these items:

 - A carrier: You may need to take the cat to vet appointments or adoption events.

-- Ahigh-quality food: Choose a wet or dry food that is appropriate for her age and any health issues the cat might be facing.
+- A high-quality food: Choose a wet or dry food that is appropriate for their age and any health issues the cat might be facing.

 - Litter box and litter: If you have a mama cat with kittens, a low-sided cake pan or oven tray might work best as their little legs won't be long enough for a typical litter pan.